Summary

 Package: system

-Optional lte-mipsbe.npk package is only required for SXT 3-7 build-in modem.
+Optional lte-mipsbe.npk package is only required for SXT 3-7 built-in modem.

 Support for Direct-IP mode type cards only.
 MBIM support is available in RouterOS v7 releases and the MBIM driver is loaded automatically.
 If the modem is not recognized in RouterOS v6 - Please test it in v7 releases before asking for support in RouterOS v6.

-To enable access via a PPP interface instead of a LTE Interface, change direct IP mode with /port firmware set ignore-directip-modem=yes command and a reboot.
+To enable access via a PPP interface instead of a LTE Interface, change the operational mode to "serial" with /interface lte settings set mode=serial CLI command and issue a reboot.
 Note that using PPP emulation mode you may not get the same throughput speeds as using the LTE interface emulation type.

-For RouterOS v7 ignore-direct-modem parameter was renamed to "mode" and moved to /interface lte settings menu.
+For RouterOS v7 the ignore-direct-modem parameter was renamed to "mode" and moved to /interface lte settings menu.

 LTE Client